-Rise of the Horde depicts the events that turned the harmonious and shamanistic orc clans of Draenor into an army of fierce, blood crazed warriors named as the first incarnation of the Horde.
+Rise of the Horde depicts the events that turned the harmonious and shamanistic orc clans of Draenor into an army of fierce, blood-crazed warriors named as the first incarnation of the Horde.

 The story begins with the exile of Velen and his followers from the rest of his race, the Eredar.
 After his friends Kil’Jaeden and Archimonde decided to accept the favor of the Great Sargeras thus dooming their own kind in servitude to the evil titan in exchange for power, Velen recognized that he had to flee his home planet of Argus in order to evade slavery and his former friends’ wrath.
-He was helped by a Naaru, a being of pure light named K’ure who aided Velen and his followers to escape their home world.
+He was helped by a Naaru, a being of pure light named K’ure who aided Velen and his followers to escape their homeworld.
 Velen and his people began to call themselves Draenei, which in their native tongue means exiles.
 They ran from planet to planet, evading the fury of their twisted kind and ultimately found relative peace in the world that they would later name as Draenor.

 The story then follows an orc youth named Durotan, heir to the Frostwolf clan, son of Garad.
-It follows him most of the time, as he ages through the rituals of tradition of his kind.
+It follows him most of the time, as he ages through the rituals of a tradition of his kind.
 When his father passes, Durotan takes his role as Chieftain of the Clan and the true path for the orc begins, as he starts to notice sudden changes of everything around him, changes that would force him to decide what would be best for his people and changes that in the end would doom their planet, a planet that both Orcs and Draenei revered.

 The savagery and brutality demonstrated by the Orcs culminated in the near extinction of the Draenei as well as the banishment of their old ways and traditions.
-The book ends with the Horde pouring through the dark portal and therefore invading Azeroth with the help of Medivh from the other side, after Gul’dan attempted to contact Kil’jaeden for guidance but was answered by the Last Guardian instead.
+The book ends with the Horde pouring through the dark portal and therefore invading Azeroth with the help of Medivh from the other side after Gul’dan attempted to contact Kil’jaeden for guidance but was answered by the Last Guardian instead.

 I enjoyed everything in this book except perhaps the lack of action by Velen and the Draenei.
-They were too passive to say the least, and too much suffering was indeed passed on.
+They were too passive, to say the least, and too much suffering was indeed passed on.
 The Orcs’ past as Thrall says, is a dark one but is one which must not be forgotten.

 Durotan and Draka form a great couple and Orgrim takes a valuable place as Durotan’s good friend.
 The contrast of a power-hungry apprentice and a wise but naive master between Gul’dan and Ner’zhul is phenomenal and was quite interesting to see them interact with one another.
 Kil’jaeden proves to be an incredible manipulator and Velen not so much of a prophet…